Sofian Chahed

 Born in Germany, Chahed represented Tunisia at senior international level.

 Early and personal life

 Chahed was born in Berlin, West Germany, to Tunisian parents; he holds dual German-Tunisian nationality.
 His cousin Tarek Chahed was also a footballer.

-Playing career

 Club career

 Chahed made his professional debut for Hertha BSC in 2003, and was released at the end of the 2009 season.
 Chahed later played for Hannover 96 and FSV Frankfurt.

 International career

 Chahed played for Germany at youth international level.

-Chahed was called up by the Tunisian national side for a training camp on 1 September 2009.
+Chahed was called up by the Tunisia national side for a training camp on 1 September 2009.
 He made his senior debut for Tunisia on 11 October 2009.

 Coaching career

 In 2015, Chahed began working as the assistant manager at BFC Viktoria 1889.
 From 2016 to 2020, he coached the youth teams of Hertha BSC.

 In 2020, Chahed became the head coach of 1.
 FFC Turbine Potsdam.

+In June 2022, Chahed departed the club.